chromaui/chromatic-docs/review.md

 <details>
 <summary>When should I ask for UI Review?</summary>

-You can initiate a UI review at any time.
+You can initiate a UI Review at any time.
 However, we recommend doing it later in the development cycle, once baselines have been approved and UI Tests are green.
 Learn more about [UI review](review).

 </details>